-Although we maintain product liability insurance If successful, wrongful death, personal injury, misuse and other claims could result in amounts that we believe are reasonable, we may not be able to maintain such insurance on acceptable terms, if at all, and product liability claims may exceed the amount of insurance coverage available to us.
-Because we manufacture and sell CEDs, insurance carriers may decide not to insure our products adverse judgments or our company in the future, unfavorable settlements.
-We incur significant legal expenses in defending these cases, and significant litigation could also result in a diversion of management's attention and resources and could also result in negative publicity and a potential award of monetary damages in excess of about our insurance coverage, products.
+If successful, wrongful death, personal injury, misuse and other claims could result in adverse judgments or unfavorable settlements.
+We incur significant legal expenses in defending these cases, and significant litigation could result in a diversion of management's attention and resources and could also result in negative publicity about our products.
 The outcome of any litigation is inherently uncertain and there can be no assurance that our existing or any future litigation will not have a material adverse effect on our business, financial condition or operating results.